 The type of things that you can write in the comments section are:

 - Noisy/quiet environment

-- Any prompting? – verbal/ eye contact/ hand over hand/ child initiated
+- Any prompting? – verbal/ eye contact/ child initiated

 - How many adults participated